Joe-Koch/personal/_pages/about.md

 title: "About Me"
 excerpt: "About me"
 gallery1:
-  - image_path: /assets/images/about/insta01.png
+  - image_path: /assets/images/about/insta01.jpg
-  - image_path: /assets/images/about/insta02.png
+  - image_path: /assets/images/about/insta02.jpg
-  - image_path: /assets/images/about/insta03.png
+  - image_path: /assets/images/about/insta03.jpg
-  - image_path: /assets/images/about/insta04.png
+  - image_path: /assets/images/about/insta04.jpg
-  - image_path: /assets/images/about/insta05.png
+  - image_path: /assets/images/about/insta05.jpg
-  - image_path: /assets/images/about/insta06.png
+  - image_path: /assets/images/about/insta06.jpg
-  - image_path: /assets/images/about/insta07.png
+  - image_path: /assets/images/about/insta07.jpg
-  - image_path: /assets/images/about/insta08.png
+  - image_path: /assets/images/about/insta08.jpg
-  - image_path: /assets/images/about/insta09.png
+  - image_path: /assets/images/about/insta09.jpg
 ---

-I have a master's in applied math from the University of Vermont, where I learned a lot about AI.
-Before grad school, I automated workload processes at Goldman Sachs, interned as a quantitative analyst at Zions Bancorporation, and worked on a statistical consulting project for eBay.
+Hey, I'm Joe.
+I'm a senior machine learning engineer based out of Salt Lake City, specializing in the ops, platforms, and infrastructure side of ML.
+My background's mostly in finance, including companies like Mastercard, Goldman Sachs, eBay, and Zions Bancorporation.
+Passionate about harnessing modern tools, I actively explore and advocate for technologies that not only enhance our work efficiency but also replace frustration with a sense of joy in our daily tasks.
+Culturally, I prioritize psychological safety, fostering an environment where the team feels empowered to take risks, share ideas, and seek feedback.

 When I'm not coding, you can find me:
-* Cooking from scratch (stopping just short of creating the universe).
-Right now I'm all about fermentation, be that turning apples to vinegar, making ropy Finnish yogurt, or baking 100% whole wheat bread that passes the windowpane test.
+* Hiking and biking in Utah's mountains
-* Cuddling my sweet kitties.
+* Listening to ~100 audiobooks per year
-* Outdoors.
+* Researching whatever's interesting, from gender theory to anime soundtracks

 {% include gallery id="gallery1" %}